-Our story began on an average early spring workday, when we were asked by Keve if we want to participate in the Microsoft IOT Hackathon, and since we already have a great interest in the field, and our hobbies are all related to it, we sat down to figure out an innovative idea around environment protection.
+When asked if we wanted to take part in the Microsoft IoT Hackathonwe didn’t hesitate.
+Since we already had a keen interest in the field, we sat down to figure out an innovative idea based around environment protection.

-Black Swan supported the event by providing an enormous pizza dinner (18 meters of deliciousness) and a seemingly infinite amount of energy and other soft drinks for the contestants.
+Black Swan Data supported the event by providing an enormous pizza dinner and a seemingly infinite amount of energy and other soft drinks for the contestants.

 Before the hackathon started we had the opportunity to learn from two great lecturers.
-Joe Wilson from Microsoft talked about the trends in technology and showed us a fancy 3D presentation made with Unity.
-The other was Ádám Lipécz from Codie who spoke about how difficult it is to build a startup.
+Joe Wilson from Microsoft talked about trends in technology and showed us a fancy 3D presentation made with Unity. Ádám Lipécz from Codie also spoke about how difficult building a start-up is.

-Our project was an Intelligent Selective Trash Bin which we simply called Sanyi (our nickname for Alexander in Hungarian, – although there is no good reason for this!).
-The basic idea was to motivate the users by giving them points for usage, thus popularising protecting our environment.
+Our project was an Intelligent Selective Trash Bin which we simply called Sanyi (our nickname for Alexander in Hungarian).
+The basic idea was to motivate users by giving them points for usage to help protect our environment.